 She has been awarded multiple grants, including an Artists International Development Fund Grant; Arts Council England Developing Your Creative Practice Grant; two Arts Council England Grants for the Arts; and two Artist Bursaries from a-n The Artists Information Company.
 The British Museum, Boston Public Library, American collector Graham Gund and Paintings in Hospitals England have purchased her works, as have numerous corporate and private collectors on both sides of the Atlantic.

-Additional residencies include Willapa Bay AiR, Oysterville, Washington; Fundacion Valparaiso, Mojacar, Spain; Millay Colony for the Arts, Austerlitz, NY; Sanskriti Foundation, Delhi, India; Virginia Center for the Creative Arts, Amherst, VA; Vermont Studio Center, Johnson, VT; and Oberpfälzer Künstlerhaus, Schwandorf, Germany.
-She will be an artist-in-residence at KALA Institute in Berkeley, CA in 2025.
+Additional residencies include KALA Art Institute, Berkeley, CA; Willapa Bay AiR, Oysterville, Washington; Fundacion Valparaiso, Mojacar, Spain; Millay Colony for the Arts, Austerlitz, NY; Sanskriti Foundation, Delhi, India; Virginia Center for the Creative Arts, Amherst, VA; Vermont Studio Center, Johnson, VT; and Oberpfälzer Künstlerhaus, Schwandorf, Germany.

 Top: Video Still, Los Angeles River Glendale Narrows, 2022.
 Bottom: Studio Shot, Photo Credit: Sebastien Pons.